 80% by 2018 National Achievement Awards

-The 80% by 2018 National Achievement Awards is a program designed to recognize individuals and organizations who are dedicating their time, talent and expertise to advancing needed initiatives that support the shared goal to regularly screen 80% of adults 50 and over by 2018.
+The 80% by 2018 National Achievement Awards is a program designed to recognize individuals and organizations who are dedicating their time, talent and expertise to advancing needed initiatives that support the shared goal to regularly screen 80% of adults 50 and over.
 More than 1,500 organizations – including medical professional societies, academic centers, survivor groups, government agencies, cancer coalitions, cancer centers, payers, and many others – have signed a pledge to make this goal a priority.
-This program seeks to highlight the work of 80% by 2018 partners and other leaders and organizations who are advancing this important goal.
+This program seeks to highlight the work of 80% partners and other leaders and organizations who are advancing this important goal.

 80% by 2018 is a National Colorectal Cancer Roundtable initiative in which more than 1,500 organizations have committed to substantially reduce colorectal cancer through screening – making our collective achievements the next big public health success story.
 Learn more about how to pledge your support to the 80% goal if you haven’t already.

 Honorees will be announced in February 2019.

 The top five submissions, as determined by an independent volunteer panel, will be awarded one of the following beginning in February 2019:

 - Grand Prize: $3,000 charitable donation on behalf of the honoree (if the honoree is a non-profit, they can receive the donation directly) and certificate of recognition

 - 1st Runner Ups (four prizes): $1,000 charitable donation on behalf of the honoree (if the honoree is a non-profit, they can receive the donation directly) and certificate of recognition

 Recognition for all Awardees:

 - Recognition during NCCRT’s National Colorectal Cancer Awareness Month events in March

 - Project descriptions and bios featured on NCCRT.org